Arcanorum/rogueworld/DEPLOYMENT.md

 ### Using Caddy

-The project already has a Caddyfile for expected config that a typical deployment would use.
+The project already has a Caddyfile for expected config that a typical deployment would use, namely using it as an API gateway that directs requests to the appropriate service.

 In the project root, run: